OCSD Therapy

 hypochondriasis

-Obsessive-compulsive spectrum (OCS) disorders refer to different conditions that share key features—intrusive thoughts, anxiety, and repetitive behaviors meant to ease distress or prevent something bad from happening.
+Obsessive compulsive spectrum (OCS) disorders involve intrusive thoughts, intense anxiety, and repetitive behaviors that arise in an effort to find relief or prevent undesired outcomes.
 Some behaviors come from a need to ease anxiety and regain control, while others are more impulsive, driven by sudden urges that are hard to resist.
 These actions might include checking, researching, repeating, confessing, or avoiding, all in an effort to relieve discomfort or prevent a feared outcome.
+Living with these patterns can feel confusing or draining, especially when they are hard to explain.
+These responses are not a personal flaw.
+They reflect how the brain learns to manage fear and discomfort.